 It is the policy of AUM to provide students with disabilities appropriate testing accommodations on the Mathematics Placement Test.
 Students with disabilities are encouraged to provide a minimum two weeks notification and appropriate documentation to the Center for Disability Services (CDS) for Mathematics Placement testing accommodations.
 Students may contact CDS in Taylor Center 147 or visit the CDS website prior to or upon enrollment at AUM.

-If you have taken the ACT/SAT within the past three years, then your English subsection score will determine your Freshman English placement: with a score of 17 or lower on the ACT or 449 or lower for the SAT, you will be placed in ENGL 0103; with a score of 18 or higher on the ACT or 450 or higher on the SAT you will be placed in ENGL 1010.
-Students scoring 17 or lower may take the Placement Test in an effort to test into ENGL 1010.
+If you have taken the ACT or SAT within the past three years, then your English subsection score will determine your English placement: with a score of 17 or lower on the ACT or 449 or lower on the SAT, you will be placed in ENGL 0103; with a score of 18 or higher on the ACT or 450 or higher on the SAT, you will be placed in ENGL 1010.
+Students scoring 17 or lower on the ACT or 449 or lower on the SAT may take the English Placement Test in an effort to test into ENGL 1010.

-Note regarding COVID-19: Placement for students who were unable to take the ACT or SAT due to COVID-19 is determined by overall GPA.
-Students with a 2.8 and above are placed into ENGL1010.
-Students with 2.79 and below will take ENGL0103 unless they pass the English Placement Test.
+Students without an ACT or SAT score will be placed according to their high school GPA.
+Students with a 2.8 GPA and above are placed into ENGL 1010.
+Students with a 2.79 GPA and below will take ENGL 0103 unless they pass the English Placement Test.

 Students who score a 32 or above on the English Placement Test are eligible to register for English Composition I (ENGL 1010).
 Students who score a 31 or below on the test register for Introduction to Composition (ENGL 0103).